NZMSA/2021-introduction-to-general-software-development/git/README.md

 ## Introduction

-So, you've written some codes, make a few changes, perhaps you already thoughts of 100 new features to add to your website.
+So, you've written some codes, make a few changes, perhaps you already thoughts of the next 100 features to add to your website.

-However, what if you make a grave mistake you don't have a history of your changes?
+However, what if you make a grave mistake but you don't have a history of your changes?
 What if you need to work with other people?
 Do you rely on your memory to try and undo your changes?
 Do we just email our code to our friend so they can also work on it?
 We need a better solution... 🤨

 **Git** is an open-source _"version control system"_.
-A powerful content-tracker that allows us to document code, track changes and easily collaborate with other developers.

-**Git** has enabled people across the world to work together and brought countless innovative project to life.
+A powerful content-tracker that allows us to document code, track changes and easily collaborate with other developers. **Git** has enabled people across the world to work together and brought countless innovative project to life.
 Simply put, **git** is an abosolute essential skills for any developers.

 In this hands-on tutorial, you'll be learning how to use **git** to track your code changes as you continue building out your web application.